adobe-flash/crossbridge/INSTALL.md

 ## OSX

-### Build a Mac only SDK.
+### Build a Mac only SDK and package as DMG

 1. make all
+1. make staging
+1. make flattensymlinks
+1. make dmg

-### Build both Mac and Windows (Cross-Compiled) SDK and package them as DMG and ZIP.
+### Build both Mac and Windows (Cross-Compiled) SDK and package them as DMG and ZIP

 1. make all
+1. make cygwinmac
 1. make win
 1. make deploy

 ### OSX 10.9+ Notes

-In order to compile the master branch you need Apple GCC 4.2:
+In order to compile the Master branch you will need Apple GCC 4.2:

 1. brew install apple-gcc42
-1. sudo ln -s /usr/local/bin/gcc-4.2 /usr/bin/gcc-4.2
-1. sudo ln -s /usr/local/bin/g++-4.2 /usr/bin/++-4.2

 ## Windows